 This is quite shocking.
 First, I'm very surprised that Lovdata didn't contact us to ask us where we had copied the court decisions from.
 In the lawsuit, they speculate that we have siphoned their servers by using automated «crawlers».
 And, since their surveillance systems for detecting siphoning were not triggered, our crawlers must have been running for a very long time, in breach of the database directive.
 The correct answer is that we copied the court decisions from the old discs I found in the National Library.
 We would have told them this immediately if they had simply asked.

 Second, I find it shocking that the judge ordered the take down of our website, rettspraksis.no, within 24 hours of the lawsuit being filed and WITHOUT HEARING ARGUMENTS FROM US.
 (Sorry for switching to CAPS, but this is really important.)
 We were ready and available to bring forth our arguments but were never given the chance.
 Furthermore, upon learning of the lawsuit, we, as a precaution, had voluntarily removed our site.
 If the judge had bothered to check he would have seen that what he was ordering was already done.
-There should be a much higher threshold for judges to close websites that just the request of some organization.
+There should be a much higher threshold for judges to close websites at the request of some organization.

 Third, the two of us, the volunteers, were slapped with a $12,000 fee to cover the fees of Lovdata's own lawyer, Jon Wessel-Aas.
 So, the judge actually ordered that we had to pay the lawyer from the opposite side, WITHOUT HAVING BEEN GIVEN A CHANCE TO ARGUE OUR CASE.